canyon289/canyon289.github.io/dev/content/WhyIChoseASSG.md

 ##I already have enough to learn
-Given that I'm trying to learn more about Data Science, it just made more sense to pick a Static Side Generator (SSG) using a Python based generator.
+Given that I'm trying to learn more about Data Science, it just made more sense to pick a SSG using a Python based generator.
 This means I could stay in the same software stack I use for Data Science and continually learn about those things, rather than have to struggle with learning how WordPress works